 Blue whales can grow to a length comparable to that of a Boeing 737.
-A female found in the Antarctic Ocean was 100ft long and weighed 144 tonnes, making it the biggest recorded blue whale.
+A female found in the Antarctic Ocean was 100ft long and weighed 144 tonnes, making it the biggest recorded blue whale ever.

 Being an enormous animal, a blue whale's heart is about the size of a small sedan.
-A human child will be able to crawl through its aorta.
-Its tongue can be heavier than an elephant.
+A human child would be able to crawl through its aorta.
+Its tongue tends to be heavier than an elephant.
 When blue whales are born, they're usually 25ft long and weigh up to 7 tonnes.

 Although the blue whale is the biggest, it doesn't mean that it has the largest body parts or creates the loudest sound.
 Here are some of the species that beat it.